andreypopp/esy-docker/README.md

 Then you can run

-    % make build
+    % make build -e ESY_VERSION=v

 to build the app within the container and

-    % make shell
+    % make shell -e ESY_VERSION=v

-to run an interactive bash session inside the container.
+where `v` is the version you want to use, to run an interactive bash session inside the container.
+(If not specified, the defaults esy version is `esy@0.5.6`)

 Note the container produced by `esy-docker.mk` isn't suitable for deployment as it contains all the build time dependencies (including an entire OCaml toolchain